daemon251/FasterThanLight-ReactorOverheating/README.md

 # USE

-This mod is designed as a thought experiment, so if anyone wants to incorporate any idea or code from this mod into yours, feel free to do so as I would like to see this implemented in a more organized way.
+This mod is designed as a thought experiment, so if anyone wants to incorporate any idea or code from this mod into yours, feel free to do so.